Attack Surface Analysis Cheat Sheet¶

 - Files from outside of the network

-- Backwards compatible interfaces with other systems – old protocols, sometimes old code and libraries, hard to maintain and test multiple versions
+- Backward compatible interfaces with other systems – old protocols, sometimes old code and libraries, hard to maintain and test multiple versions

 - Custom APIs – protocols etc – likely to have mistakes in design and implementation